How Does Medical Malpractice Affect the Elderly?Published: Nov 9, 2020 in Medical Malpractice

 Each state has its own laws regarding medical malpractice, and it is important to understand the specific filing rules and procedures.
 Most states, for example, require a claim to be filed in a certain timeframe.
 This could range from six months to two years.
 The exact procedures vary greatly by state as well.
 Many states require information to go before a special review panel.
 Some states even require patients to notify the physicians of any malpractice claims against them in advance.

 A victim will have a difficult time understanding all the laws surrounding medical malpractice.
-For this reason, it is essential that a medical malpractice victim seeks legal representation as soon as possible to start a case.
+For this reason, it is essential that a victim seeks legal representation as soon as possible to start a case.

 Edwardsville Medical Malpractice Lawyers at The Cates Law Firm, LLC Protect Seniors Against Negligent Physicians